Trimming Your Cat’s Claws

 - Clip the nail.

-- Release your cat’s toe and quickly give her a treat.
+- Release your cat’s toe and quickly give a treat.

-- If your cat didn’t seem to notice the trim, do another nail.
-Don’t attempt to do more than the tips of just two claws at one sitting until your cat is obviously comfortable with trimming.
+- If your cat didn’t seem to notice the trim, you can try trimming another nail.
+Don’t attempt to trim more than two claws at one sitting until your cat is obviously comfortable with trimming.

 Here are a few things you should never do when trimming your cat’s claws:

-- Do not yell at your cat or attempt to punish her in any way.
+- Do not yell at your cat or attempt to punish them in any way.

 - Do not cut too close to the quick.

 - Do not rush.